 These nylon-spandex blend socks offer breathable comfort for long days in cars or on planes.

 Pros: The toe and heel areas have reinforced, shock-absorbing cushioning.
 Their ComfortFlex design is double-stitched to prevent slippage.
 These come in over 10 colors to choose from.

 Cons: They may run slightly small.

 3. Vitalsox Travel Compression Socks

-Pros: These socks are made with four-way stretch capabilities to allow for natural movement while still offering adequate compression.
-They're washed with a chemical-free fabric softener to keep them soft on the skin as well.
+Pros: They offer 12 to 20 mmHg of compression and have four-way stretch capabilities for flexibility.
+They’re washed with a chemical-free fabric softener to keep them soft on the skin as well.

-Cons: The footbed may be thicker than expected and may make wearing certain shoes uncomfortable.
+Cons: The footbed may be thicker than expected.

 4. Charmking Compression Socks